-If you have been working with Qlik Sense[®] or QlikView[®] for a bit I am sure you have heard of QVDs.
-If you have been working with Qlik a while hopefully you have heard of optimized QVD loads and non-optimized QVD loads.
-Either way, hopefully I can shed some of the mystery around QVDs and these two loads in our final section.
+If you have been working with Qlik Sense® or QlikView® for some time, we am sure you have heard of QVDs.
+If you have been working with Qlik for some time hopefully you have heard of optimized QVD loads and non-optimized QVD loads.
+Either way, hopefully we can reveal some of the mysteries around QVDs and these two loads in our final section.